 Caveat is from the Latin word meaning “let him beware.”
-A caveat is a registerable document that serves as a notice or caution that a person or persons, other than the landowner, have an interest in the parcel of land.
+A caveat is a registerable document that serves as a notice or caution that a person or persons, other than the landowner, have an interest in a parcel of land.

 The City of Edmonton often uses caveats to notify the landowner of a specific City interest in the land.